jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 The maximum value is 15,420 kilometers _per drive day_.
 This is physically impossible.
 Driving 100 km/hour for 12 hours is 1,200 km.
 It's unlikely many people averaged more than this each day they drove, so, for now, disregard rows where the distance in this column is greater than 1,200 km.

-Plot a histogram of the new `km_per_driving_day` column, disregarding those users with values greater than 1,200 km.
-Each bar should be the same length and have two colors, one color representing the percent of the users in that bar that churned and the other representing the percent that were retained.
-This can be done by setting the `multiple` parameter of seaborn's [`histplot()`](https://seaborn.pydata.org/generated/seaborn.histplot.html) function to `fill`.
+Below is a histogram of the new `km_per_driving_day` column, disregarding those users with values greater than 1,200 km.

 ``` python